Upendhar10/Backend-Dev-NodeJS/01-Web-server/notes.md

 - A server is a powerful computer or software application that provides resources, services, or data to clients.
 - Servers can manage network resources and handle multiple client requests simultaneously.
-- Simply Put, Server is just a software that's duty is to serve a request.
+- Simply put, Server is just a software that's duty is to serve a request.
 - Functions:
   1. File Server: Stores and manages files for network users.
   2. Database Server: Provides database services and manages database access.